-(2) Frame spacing and extension.
-Ordinary frames used to establish the line of the ordinary frames must be spaced on centers that are a maximum of four feet apart.
-These frames must extend for a length of at least one tonnage interval that begins at, ends at, or crosses the associated tonnage station.
+- (iv) Non-Compliant Framing The frame, or portions thereof, not meeting these requirements must be treated as if not there when establishing the line of the ordinary frames. - (2) Frame Spacing and Extension Ordinary frames used to establish the line of the ordinary frames must be spaced on centers that are a maximum of four feet apart.
+These frames must extend for a length of at least one tonnage interval (L{71}) that begins at, ends at, or crosses the associated tonnage station.
+Otherwise, the line of the ordinary frames is taken at the inboard surface of the skin of the hull at the tonnage station of interest.
 For a longitudinally-framed vessel, the frames must begin and end at a transverse ordinary frame or at the vessel's hull.

-(3) Different sized framing.
-When an ordinary frame has a different depth of frame than an adjacent ordinary frame, the line of the ordinary frames is established using the set of alternating frames that yields the smallest sectional area at the associated tonnage station, with the sectional area based on the frame with the smallest depth of frame in the chosen alternating set.
+(3) Different Sized Framing When an ordinary frame has a different depth of frame than an adjacent ordinary frame, the line of the ordinary frames is established using the set of alternating frames that yields the smallest sectional area at the associated tonnage station, with the sectional area based on the frame with the smallest depth of frame in the chosen alternating set.